stefanpejcic/OpenPanel/documentation/docs/admin/services/log_viewer.md

 # Log Viewer

 The *OpenAdmin > Services > View Log Files* feature enables users to access and monitor logs for both OpenPanel and system services.

+![log viewer page](https://i.postimg.cc/zGmWT8L0/errorlof.png)

+## How to View Log Files

+Navigate to Services > View Log Files

+Select the log file you would like to view and optionally number of lines from the file.

+After selecting a log file, two new buttons appear under the log content:
+- *Delete* - will empty the file contents
+- *Download* - will download the entire log file to your browser.

+## How to add more files to OpenAdmin Log Viewer

 This functionality supports modularity by allowing customization of the log files displayed in the viewer.

-![log viewer page](https://i.postimg.cc/zGmWT8L0/errorlof.png)

 List of default log files: https://raw.githubusercontent.com/stefanpejcic/openpanel-configuration/main/openadmin/config/log_paths.json